The Six Friends

 "Let us go forth together," said they, "and travel into some strange country.
 Perhaps something wonderful may happen to us that will make us rich to the end of our days.
-Or at least we'd have a good tale to tell our neighbors when we return and take up our fathers' work."
+Or at least we will have a good tale to tell our neighbors when we return and take up our fathers' work."

 So on a certain day, very early in the morning, all six started out together.
-For several days they traveled, going farther and deeper into the unfamiliar lands beyond the country they knew.
+For several days they traveled, going far past the familiar lands in the country they knew.
 Yet no adventure whatsoever befell them.

 At last they came to a small, round pond.
 Six streams emptied into the pond.
 The blacksmith's son said, "Friends, here are six streams, one for each of us to follow.
 How about if each of us goes our own way to see what adventure we may find?"

 And so the six trees were planted.
 The magician's son went around from one tree to the next, weaving a magic spell about it so that it would wither and die if any trouble came to the one who had planted it.
-Then, with many handshakes and affection, the six friends parted, each one disappearing up the bank of the stream he had selected.
+Then, with many handshakes and affection, the six friends parted.
+Each one disappeared up the bank of the stream he had selected.

 While the prince's son was marveling at this, she drew up to the well and lowered her pitcher from her shoulder.
 He jumped up at once.
 Taking it from her hand, he offered to draw the water for her.
 She said not a word, but smiled.
 Her smile was so warm that he felt right away he would want to be with this young woman forever.
 When he had filled the pitcher, she set forth again across the meadow, seeming to invite him to follow her and to carry the pitcher.
 This he did gladly.
 Over the field and into the woods they went, into the deepening twilight.